India fake news problem fueled by digital illiteracy | DW | 02.03.2021

 However, he also believes that fact checking can take off organically.

-"In December alone we had about 15,000 new users who wanted to verify claims," he said.
+"In December alone we had about 15,000 new users on WhatsApp who wanted to verify claims," he said.

 "Once satisfied with facts, they came back again by bringing more instances of misinformation from their groups and networks.
 We hope that fact-seekers will grow like this."